Ajinkyap22/basic-banking-system/README.md

 # Basic Banking System

-> A Basic Banking System project which is the part of The Sparks Foundation's Web Developmnet Internship.
+> A Basic Banking System project which was part of The Sparks Foundation's Web Developmnet Internship.

 ## Table of contents